rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxc stop ubuntu-test`

-and
+And then run:

 `lxc start ubuntu-test`

-When you do a listing again, you should see our new static IP:
+When you list your containers again, you should see our new static IP:

 ```
 +-------------+---------+----------------------+------+-----------+-----------+